Grief and Loss in Therapy

 Grief is a very common theme in therapy sessions with my clients.
 Grief and loss are often thought of as losing someone we love, but in reality it is a much broader concept.
 As we go through life, we lose many things along the way: health, friendships, youth, dreams, careers, love and more.
 Losses all have an impact on us.
 I believe they need to be acknowledged and grieved for, so we don’t get stuck and weighed down by them.
 I truly believe that all therapy is a grieving process in some way or another.

 There are many models of grief.
 Tonkin's idea of "growing around grief" is a model I often use with my clients .
 Tonkins believes that grief never goes away, it doesn't shrink nor disappear.
 However, what does happen, very gradually, is we grow and expand our world around our loss.
 In the picture above you can see a very old gravestone from Spring Bank Cemetery, that a tree has grown around, a nice illustration of this concept.
 For some this process happens naturally and for others they may need some more help with this.
 The resources I’ve talked about have been useful for many and may be a good starting point. .
-If you need therapy support around a big or small loss please do get in touch.

 Previous